SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 However, as with Android, you will need to inspect the Properties panel on the right-hand side of the installer to ensure you have all the necessary components needed for MonoGame, specifically the SDK’s.

 ![image](/Images/wordpress/2017/03/image-10.png)
-By default, only the Anniversary SDK (14393) is installed, for MonoGame you will also need 10240 & 10586, so be sure to select them.&nbsp; This will ensure you have the widest coverage of Windows 10 devices out there.
+By default, only the Anniversary SDK (14393) is installed, for MonoGame you will also need 10240 & 10586, so be sure to select them.
+This will ensure you have the widest coverage of Windows 10 devices out there.
 You can leave them out if you wish but you will have to Edit your project definition or be very careful with your Minimum and Target Platform selections when you create your project, else you will get lots of “errors”!!

 > **\*NOTE, a late reported issue was fixed in MonoGame for standalone installs of Visual Studio 2017!**
-> **It was discovered that if Visual Studio 2017 was installed on top of / alongside Visual Studio 2015, it behaved differently and “just worked”.&nbsp; However, when Visual Studio 2017 was install on its own or on a clean machine, the templates would simply not work.**
+> **It was discovered that if Visual Studio 2017 was installed on top of / alongside Visual Studio 2015, it behaved differently and “just worked”.
+However, when Visual Studio 2017 was install on its own or on a clean machine, the templates would simply not work.**
-> **A fix has already been delivered but it was after the MonoGame 3.6 release.&nbsp; To use Visual Studio 2017 on its own, use the current [“Development” release of MonoGame](http://bit.ly/monogamevsdevsetup) until a point release is submitted.&nbsp; There is currently very little difference between 3.6 and the development release, so it is completely fine.**
+> **A fix has already been delivered but it was after the MonoGame 3.6 release.
+To use Visual Studio 2017 on its own, use the current [“Development” release of MonoGame](http://bit.ly/monogamevsdevsetup) until a point release is submitted.
+There is currently very little difference between 3.6 and the development release, so it is completely fine.**

 * * *